| Safe Haskell | Safe-Inferred |

 applyFun3 ∷ Fun (a, b, c) d → a → b → c → d Source #

 Extracts the value of a ternary function.
-Fn3
+Fn3 is the

 pattern equivalent of this function.